UGSDW/ugsdw.github.io/17/index.md

 ![Student wages over time, adjusted for tuition](/assets/wages_over_time.png)

-Most college employees receive yearly cost-of-living adjustments—faculty, administrators, facilities management staff.
+Most college employees receive yearly cost-of-living adjustments—faculty, administrators, facilities management staff all do.
 Yet Grinnell refuses to consider any adjustment for its student workers who are vital to the successful operation of the college.

 <span class="quote">"My work-study is not a choice, it’s a necessity."</span>

-President Kington receives yearly raises.
+President Kington also receives yearly raises.
 Since 2012, these have averaged **$20,000 a year**.
 The total cost of raising dining worker wages to $9.60?
 Just $18,500.
 Why should the president continue to recieve raises when his students do not?